0xPolygon/polygon-edge-docs/docs/get-started/set-up-ibft-locally.md

 :::

 :::info Specify the price limit
-A Polygon SDK node can be started with a set **price limit** for incoming transactions.
+A Polygon Edge node can be started with a set **price limit** for incoming transactions.

 The unit for the price limit is `wei`.